akeyx/akeyx.github.io/_posts/2025-11-03-ont-hacking.md

 #### OMCI_SW_VER* mismatch

 If in the previous step you didn't get a long output similar to the one posted your ISP's OLT may requre your ONT at a different version.
 You may notice that:
-- Your Leox ONT has become very, very **SLOW.
+- Your Leox ONT has become very, very **SLOW**.
-- Your Leox ONT has rebooted or disconnted your from telnet.
+- Your Leox ONT has rebooted or randomly disconnected you from telnet.
 - if you run this:
 ```
 ls -al /tmp/